juseljuk/bobchestrate-workshop/part6-mcp-servers/README.md

 <img src="images/image.png" alt="test results" width="550px">

-Ypu can now close the new terminal and stop the server in the other terminal with `Ctrl+C`.
+You can now close the new terminal and stop the server in the other terminal with `Ctrl+C`.

 ---